 I want to extend my appreciation for the wonderful presentation.
 I have been to a few retreats, workshops, and professional development events that were far from anything presented today and I just wanted to make sure that I expressed what you did for me today.
 I can truly say that it is one of the greatest and most powerful presentations I have been to.

 Enhancing Cultural Competence & Reducing Implicit Bias

-This workshop provides an overview of relevant federal, state, and organizational policies related to Equal Employment Opportunity.
+This half to full-day workshop provides an overview of relevant federal, state, and organizational policies related to Equal Employment Opportunity.
 It also describes the educational benefits of workforce diversity, supports the elimination of implicit bias, and identifies individual and organizational best practices for reducing and eliminating bias (e.g., for those serving on screening, selection, and/or hiring committees).
 The workshop creates a safe, time compressed setting in which participants have the opportunity to listen respectfully, reflect, share, and learn to apply concepts in their personal and professional lives.

 The workshop defines cultural competence, describes the many kinds of diversity that matter most in the U.S., and highlights the reality that our identities are actually a combination of many aspects (intersectionality).
 It also demonstrates that culture is learned and that biases, stereotypes, beliefs and behaviors are the result of being born in particular places at particular points in time.
 It presents research finding that human beings actually need bias to survive and that everyone is biased toward or against some things or some people.
 Biases operate at the conscious level—what we choose to believe and/or what we want others to think we believe.
 Biases also operate at the subconscious level—automatic, associations that tumble out before we’ve had time to think.
 Research finds that these implicit biases have a negative impact on academic and workplace performance.